andrewzhang1/Jaguar_QA_Home/README.md

+## Instruction on Running automated test for jaguar database
-# Updated by Andrew Zhang,
+Updated by Andrew Zhang,
 ## 11/10/2017
 ### (Draft)